kubermatic/kubermatic/docs/proposals/improve-addons.md

 ## Application

 An *Application* is an additional component installed in all user clusters on-demand, but not shipped with KKP.
-It is provided by the customer:
+It is provided by the customer or a third party (e.g. helm community):

 - Shipped by the customer
 - Not tested nor supported by Kubermatic